 Creating Perfect Drainage for Your Fiddle Leaf Fig

-This means that your container will have drainage holes that allow excess water to escape the soil.
+This means that your container will have drainage holes that allow excess water to escape the soil (like this one).
 Never attempt to grow a fiddle leaf fig in a container without drainage holes.
 My favorite type of pots for a fiddle leaf fig feature a large drainage hole at the bottom edge of the container, which allows for the water to escape without losing soil.

 One way to reduce the likelihood of losing soil each time you water is to add a layer of gravel to the bottom of your container before you add soil.
 This can act as a screen to keep your soil from escaping with the excess water.
 Another option is to use a coffee filter to cover your drainage holes.